thisisvarun/Shipping_Terminal_Simulation/README.md

-# Maersk Case Study:
 ## Introduction
-- The simulation.py file contains Python code for simulating container Terminal operations as part of the Maersk assessment.
+- The simulation.py file contains Python code for simulating container Terminal operations.
 The simulation models the arrival, unloading, and transportation of containers, managing resources like berths, cranes, and trucks.
 ## Task Description
 The simulation models the following terminal operations:
 ### Arrival of Vessels